I wish I could tell you, ‘Here are 10 customer service phrases to guarantee success.’ The truth is I can’t.

 That means that resolving the problem for a single customer could make dozens of other customers happier at the same time.

-“In our interpersonal relations we should never forget that all our associates are human beings and hunger for appreciation.
+In How to Win Friends & Influence People, one of Dale Carnegie’s fundamental techniques is being generous with appreciation: “In our interpersonal relations, we should never forget that all our associates are human beings and hunger for appreciation.
 It is the legal tender that all souls enjoy.”

 Despite our best efforts and intentions, we don’t always get it right.

 In fact, one survey suggests that although 94% of online retailers provide email customer service, 27% of email inquiries are answered incorrectly.